mishqatabid/EviXtract/README.md

    Scans `syslog.log` for suspicious patterns (e.g., failed login attempts, port scans) and saves the results in `suspicious_logs.txt`.

-This digital forensics tool offers a modular and comprehensive approach to forensic investigation.
-Supporting disk imaging,
+This digital forensics tool offers a modular and comprehensive